MihaelaVacarus/Couch-Co-Op-DB/README.md

 The wireframes for the website have been created with [Figma](https://www.figma.com/) and are available [here](https://www.figma.com/file/Z4haTyThhzKwdy75zFupo5/Couch-Co-Op-DB?node-id=0%3A1).
 Tablet and mobile devices share the same layout, while a separate design has been created for the desktop views.

+While working on the project, I made some small adjustments to the original wireframes:
+- On the **Home** page, the order of the menu has been changed to **Games Sign Up Sign In** instead of **Games Already a member?
+Sign In Sign Up**.
+- The Admin UI has been simplified and instead of having another tab called **Manage Games**, the Admin user has been granted rights to edit and/or delete any games, regardless by whom these have been added.
+This made more sense to keep the design cleaner.
+- For each game's page, the mark as favourite and shopping link buttons have been placed to the left instead, and the comment functionality button has been renamed to **POST**.
+- For both pages of legal content, ToU and Privacy Policy, a scrollspy has been added to improve the UX.

 #### **Database** ####

 #### - users collection